-10:30 am Child Friendly Morning Worship led by Annie Mokgohloa
+10:30 am Morning Worship led by Milton Boothe

-5:00 pm Circuit Welcome Service for Rev'd Richard Grocott at Lewisham Methodist Church
+5:30 pm Cafe Service led by Rev'd Richard Grocott at Eltham Park Methodist Church

 The church family at Eltham Park Methodist Church offers a warm welcome to all, whether you are new, just visiting or are a long standing member.
 [Read more…]